Blaizzy/mlx-embeddings/docs/How-To-Open-a-Homebrew-Pull-Request.md

 1. [Fork the Homebrew/homebrew-core repository on GitHub](https://github.com/Homebrew/homebrew-core/fork).
    * This creates a personal remote repository that you can push to.
 This is needed because only Homebrew maintainers have push access to the main repositories.
-2. Download a local clone ("tap") the repository of core Homebrew formulae:
+2. Tap (download a local clone of) the repository of core Homebrew formulae:

    ```sh
    brew tap --force homebrew/core